 - Most clinical, counseling, and research psychologists need a doctoral degree either the Doctor of Philosophy (Ph.D.) in psychology or Doctor of Psychology (Psy.D.) degree[iii].

 If you are starting to get the idea that your academic degree is linked to your career goals you are on the right track.
-Being a psychology major, you have plenty of room to find your niche.
+Being a psychology major, you have plenty of room to find your niche, exploring the different types of psychology.

 What is Clinical Psychology?